Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Director, Surgical Safety and Human Factors Email: firstname.lastname@example.orgLearn More

-Catchpole is director of surgical safety and human factors research.
-He has pioneered direct observation and human factors improvement techniques in surgery, joining Cedars-Sinai from the University of Oxford in 2011 to embark on projects in trauma, hand offs, teamwork, and systems redesign.
+Ken Catchpole, PhD, is director of surgical safety and human factors research.
+He has pioneered direct observation and human factors improvement techniques in surgery.
+Catchpole joined Cedars-Sinai from the University of Oxford in 2011 to embark on projects in trauma, hand offs, teamwork and systems redesign.
 He is best known for his work translating expertise from motor racing teams to improve high-risk surgical hand offs.

-Shouhed is a senior resident in the Department of Surgery.
-He spent his research year under the mentorship of Bruce Gewertz, MD investigating human factors in surgery, specifically looking at flow disruptions during trauma care.
+Daniel Shouhed, MD, is faculty of minimally invasive surgery in the Department of Surgery.
+He spent his research year under the mentorship of Bruce Gewertz, MD, investigating human factors in surgery, specifically looking at flow disruptions during trauma care.
 He is planning on pursuing a specialty in minimally invasive surgery with plans for continuing research in human factors related to the field of surgery.

 Jennifer Anger, MD